EMLommers/Chromebook/README.md

 Will not remove background yet, but images it does...<br>
 ChromeOS is not using Background.bmp in dev mode, it is just a programmed background, not an image.<br>
 Try to find workaround. <br>

+Background is hardcoded in firmware.
+The best result sofar is a big white square in middle, as big as boot frame.
+This by using 13 1366x768 black bitmaps..
 <br>
 read_bin_file.py is editing tool for ChromeOS/ChromiumOS graphics in firmware (in dev)<br>
 List .bin archive (vbgfx.bin,locale_xx.bin,font.bin), edit, replace, alias files, background, import, export, build<br>